codeinthehole/food-scraper/README.md

 Execute the price fetching script with:

-    python main.py update-price-archive products.json
+    python main.py update-price-archive products.json prices.json

-which will update a local `prices.json` file.
+which will take the products from `products.json` and update `prices.json` with the latest prices (if they have changed).

 ## Test suite